 Munich is internationally known for its good beer and the unique pubs and restaurants where the regionally brewed beverage is offered.
 Whether quaint, exotic, cosy or festive, the city’s breweries have a very special charm.
 There every guest is served traditionally, receives Bavarian dishes and can experience a lot of fun.
-In most of munich’s best parlours, regular guests come in daily and cultivate the Bavarian beer garden tradition.
-Freshly tapped beer and delicacies are served in Dirndl and Lederhosen, the typical Bavarian costume.
+In most of Munich’s best parlours, regular guests come in daily and cultivate the Bavarian beer garden tradition.
+Freshly tapped Munich beer and delicacies are served in Dirndl and Lederhosen, the typical Bavarian costume.

 The atmosphere is refreshing and regular events round off the offer.
 In these parlours you can enjoy the beer after work just as much as on an excursion with the whole family.
 Cosiness and relaxation with quality beer and home-style cooking are offered here and are very popular with guests.
 Everyday stress is quickly forgotten in this atmosphere therefore the guests easily get into conversation with each other.
 Residents and newcomers have a lot to tell each other at the regulars’ tables and exchange the wisdom of life.